 TARGET STRATEGY ОИТСОМЕ ACCOUNTABILITY TIMELINE Diversion Increase the HCRS ability to provide a Diversion First approach with all household types who are willing to engage in order to reduce household engagement with the HCRS and length of time homeless.
 Double the number and broaden the population types supported with Diversion.
 (2017 baseline: 94 households, for families, seniors and people with disabilities) Increase the capacity to provide Diversion coaching in the community through funding and training.
 CFTH/County 1.
 Annual 2.
-End 2020 2019 (1) Diversion served 374 households in 2019 and now includes households headed by youth aged 18-24, QTBIPOC households and Veterans.
-Among all households served, 320 encompassed families, seniors, and people with disabilities.
-2019 (2) Significantly increased Diversion assistance in 2019 due to fundraising, grant support, and public funding.
+End 2020 2019 (1) Diversion served 374 households in 2019 and now includes households headed by and Veterans.
+Among all households served, 320 encompassed families, seniors, an youth aged 18-24, QTBIP0 d people with disabilities OC households 2019 (2) Significantly increased Diversion assistance in 2019 due to fundraising, grant suppo rt, and public funding.
 2020 (1) Diversion served 334 households in 2020.
-Among all households served, 160 encor with disabilities.
-Diversion served 334 households in 2020.
 Among all households served, 160 encompassed families, seniors, and people with disabilities.
-2020 (2) Share and CFTH began providing Pathways care management, which takes a Diversion approach across all social determinants of health.
-2021 (1) Diversion served 143 households in 2021.
-Among all households served, 64% encor BIPOC, 13% were seniors, and 6% were veterans. npassed families, 48% ide entified as 2021 (2) Share and CFTH continued to provide Pathways care management, which takes a D determinants of health. iversion approach across all social 2022 (1) Diversion served 264 households that encompassed 837 individuals in 2022.
-Among encompassed families, 67% identified as BIPOC, 7% were seniors, 5% were youth ag 2022 (2) Share and CFTH continued to provide Pathways care management, which takes a D determinants of health.
+2020 (2) Share and CFTH began providing Pathways care management, which takes a Divers determinants of health. ion approach across all s ocial 2021 (1) Diversion served 143 households in 2021.
+Among all households served, 64% encor BIPOC, 13% were seniors, and 6% were veterans. npassed families, 48% ide entified as 2021 (2) Share and CFTH continued to provide Pathways care management, which takes a Dideterminants of health. version approach across all social 2022 (1) Diversion served 264 households that encompassed 837 individuals in 2022.
+Among encompassed families, 67% identified as BIPOC, 7% were seniors, 5% were youth ag 2022 (2) Share and CFTH continued to provide Pathways care management, which takes a Dideterminants of health.
 All outreach teams received a diversion training in 2022.
 A Way Home WA's Anchor Community Initiative Grant that resulted in HPDF and YD approach for youth experiencing homelessness began in late 2022.
+2023 (1) Diversion served 219 households in 2023.
+Among these households, 47% were familiseniors, 47% were youth/young adult age 12-24, and 2% were Veterans. lies, 62% identified as BIF POC, 4% were